ngmarchant/comparator/README.md

   - `InVocabulary()`: Compares strings using a reference vocabulary.
     Useful for comparing names.
   - `Lookup()`: Retrieves distances/similarities from a lookup table
+  - `BinaryComp()`: Compares strings based on whether they agree/disagree exactly.

 ### Numeric measures: